 How Many Feet of Cable Do I Need to Hook Up My RV To Cable TV at an RV Park?

-At one RV Campground we went to recently I spent 10 minutes trying to find the cable connection and finally out of frustration went to the office to get a hint from them on where to look.
-One of the people at the office came back to the campsite with me and it took him 15 minutes to find the cable connection which was just a piece of cable buried in the grass.
+At one RV Campground we went to recently, I spent 10 minutes trying to find the cable connection and finally, out of frustration, went to the office to get a hint from them on where to look.
+One of the people at the office came back to the campsite with me, and it took him 15 minutes to find the cable connection, which was just a piece of cable buried in the grass.

 OK now that I am done ranting about this; here is what I do.
 Personally I carry a 25 foot

-so I can attach it to the main cable to make it longer and yes on several occasions I have had to use the additional piece of cable to reach the connection.
+(Pictured Above) so I can attach it to the main cable to make it longer and yes on several occasions I have had to use the additional piece of cable to reach the connection.

-that means that if the signal is too degraded you may not get some channels.
-If you still have an analog TV you may get snow and smearing of the picture.
+that means that if the signal is too degraded, you may not get some channels.
+If you still have an analog TV, you may get snow and smearing of the picture.